-If you're a business user or organization, then to the extent allowed by applicable law you'll indemnify Google and its directors, officers, employees, and contractors for any third-party legal proceedings (including actions by government authorities) arising out of or relating to your unlawful use of the services or violation of these terms or service-specific additional terms.
-This indemnity covers any liability or expense arising from claims, losses, damages, judgments, fines, litigation costs, and legal fees.
-If you're legally exempt from certain responsibilities such as indemnification, then those responsibilities don't apply to you under these terms.
+If you're a business user or organization, then to the extent allowed by applicable law:

+- You'll indemnify Google and its directors, officers, employees, and contractors for any third-party legal proceedings (including actions by government authorities) arising out of or relating to your unlawful use of the services or violation of these terms or service-specific additional terms.
+This indemnity covers any liability or expense arising from claims, losses, damages, judgments, fines, litigation costs, and legal fees. - Google won't be responsible for the following liabilities: - loss of profits, revenues, business opportunities, goodwill, or anticipated savings - · indirect or consequential loss - Google's total liability arising out of or relating to these terms is limited to the greater of (1) €500 or (2) 125% of the fees that you paid to use the relevant services in the 12 months before the breach

+If you're legally exempt from certain responsibilities, including indemnification, then those responsibilities don't apply to you under these terms.
 For example, the United Nations enjoys certain immunities from legal obligations and these terms don't override those immunities.